TL;DR

 Introduction

-As the urgency to address climate change intensifies, the global community is turning to a range of solutions to reduce greenhouse gas emissions.
+As the need to tackle climate change grows, the world is looking for ways to cut greenhouse gas emissions.
 One of the most widely discussed and increasingly adopted tools in this effort is the carbon credit.
-These tradable instruments play a central role in both regulatory and voluntary markets, enabling companies and individuals to support climate-positive projects around the world.
+These tradable instruments are important in both regulatory and voluntary markets.
+They help companies and individuals support climate-friendly projects worldwide.

 Carbon credits: meaning and origins